iwanalabs/econagents/docs/source/Definitions.rst

 **Phase**
     A distinct temporal segment of a game during which specific actions are available to players.
 Phases follow each other sequentially in time.
 Two primary types exist:

-    * **Turn-based Phase**: Discrete phases where agents take actions in turns or at specific moments
+    * **Turn-based Phase**: Discrete phases where agents take actions in turns or at specific moments. **By default, all phases are assumed to be turn-based.**
-    * **Continuous-time Phase**: Phases where agents can act continuously within time constraints
+    * **Continuous-time Phase**: Phases where agents can act continuously within time constraints.
+To designate specific phases as continuous, use the ``HybridPhaseManager`` and specify the continuous-time phases via the ``continuous_phases`` parameter.

 **Role**
     A set of tasks specified per phase of the game that defines player capabilities.
 Several players can have the same role.
 Roles encapsulate: